U8NWXD/oppia-wiki/Third-party-libraries.md

 ### `install_backend_python_libs.py`

 This script installs the Python dependencies we need in production to `third_party/python_libs`.
 We define these dependencies using `requirements.in`, which lists the libraries we depend on directly.
 Then `install_backend_python_libs.py` runs `scripts.regenerate_requirements` to generate `requirements.txt`, which lists those direct dependencies, plus all the packages that our direct dependencies need, and so on.
 Both `requirements.in` and `requirements.txt` specify versions, so `requirements.txt` is analogous to `yarn.lock` in that it pins all the versions of all the Python packages we use in production.

+## Upgrade dependencies

+### Upgrade backend libraries

+Before upgrading any backend dependencies, you should check for any breaking changes between the currently installed version and the new version you want to upgrade the library to.
+You should:

+* Check the library's changelog for breaking changes.
+* Test that after you install the upgraded version (see below), everything works correctly.

+Note that we don't have an automatic way to detect outdated backend dependencies, so to upgrade all outdated backend dependencies, you have to check each version manually.

+#### Upgrade production, backend libraries installed using pip

+A production library installed using pip can be upgraded as follows:

+1. Update the library's version number in `requirements.in`.
+2. Run `scripts/regenerate_requirements.py` to update `requirements.txt` based on the new `requirements.in`.

+#### Upgrade development, backend libraries

+A development library installed using pip can be upgraded by changing the version specified in our `scripts/install_third_party_libs.py` script.
+Versions are specified in one of the following places:

+* The `PREREQUISITES` constant.
+* The `local_pip_dependencies` variable.
+* The `system_pip_dependencies` variable.

+Note that for some of these locations, a constant from `scripts/common.py` may be used to specify the version.

+Backend libraries that are not installed using pip also have their versions specified in `install_third_party_libs.py`, but they use custom code for each library.
+You should read the code to find the section for your library.

+### Upgrade frontend libraries

+#### Upgrade frontend libraries installed from npm

+You can update all frontend libraries that we install from npm as follows.
+Note that `<yarn version>` specifies the currently-installed version of yarn (there should only be one version in `oppia_tools`).
+Also, all commands should be run from the repository root.

+1. Run `../oppia_tools/yarn-<yarn version>/bin/yarn upgrade`
+2. Run `../oppia_tools/yarn-<yarn version>/bin/yarn outdated` to show outdated libraries.
+3. Check for breaking changes in the outdated libraries.
+You should:

+   * Check the library's changelog for breaking changes.
+   * Test that after you install the upgraded version (see below), everything works correctly.

+4. Manually update the versions in `package.json` for all packages you decide to upgrade.
+5. Run `../oppia_tools/yarn-<yarn version>/bin/yarn install`

+#### Upgrade frontend libraries not installed from npm

+Other frontend libraries are specified in `manifest.json`.
+You can upgrade these libraries as follows:

+1. Check for breaking changes in the libraries you want to upgrade.
+You should:

+   * Check the library's changelog for breaking changes.
+   * Test that after you install the upgraded version (see below), everything works correctly.

+2. Change the version in `manifest.json` to the new version you want to install.

+Note that we don't have an automatic way to detect outdated libraries in `manifest.json`, so to upgrade all such libraries, you have to check each version manually.

+## Add dependencies

+Note that all dependencies must be compatible with our Apache 2 license.
+All additions must also be approved by @vojtechjelinek.

+### Add a backend library

+Note that if a library is needed both for development and in production, then it should be added according to both of the following sets of instructions.

+#### Add a backend, production library from pip

+Here's how to add a backend, production library that can be installed from pip:

+1. Add the library to `requirements.in` in the form `<package-name>==<version>`.
+2. Generate `requirements.txt` from `requirements.in` by running `scripts/regenerate_requirements.py`.

+#### Add a backend, development library from pip

+To add a backend, development library that can be installed from pip, first ask whether the library is needed before running or importing any script.
+If the answer is yes, add it to the `PREREQUISITES` constant in `scripts/install_third_party_libs.py`.
+Otherwise, add it to the `local_pip_dependencies` variable in `scripts/install_third_party_libs.py`.

+#### Add a library not installable from pip

+If a library cannot be installed from pip, you'll have to add custom code to `scripts/install_third_party_libs.py` to handle installation.

+### Add a frontend library

+#### Add a frontend library from npm

+If the library is available from npm, you can install it like this:

+1. Add it to `package.json`.
+If the dependency is needed in production, add it under `"dependencies"`.
+Otherwise, add it under `"devDependencies"`.
+If a dependency is needed in both production and for development, only add it under `"dependencies"`.
+2. Run `../oppia_tools/yarn-<yarn version>/bin/yarn install` from the repository root.
+Note that `<yarn version>` specifies the version of yarn.

+#### Add a frontend library from outside npm

+If your library is not available from npm, you can add it to `manifest.json`.